MEt3R: Measuring Multi-View Consistency in Generated Images: Experiments

 \subsection{Validating MEt3R}

-\paragraph{Computing lower bound .} We validate the efficacy of MEt3R by computing the lower bound that the baseline MEt3R must follow.
-Intuitively, we can evaluate MEt3R on a dataset of real video sequences to obtain the lower bound.
-Although real video sequences are assumed to be perfectly 3D consistent, a lower bound slightly above zero is observed, attributed to errors in point map alignment from DUSt3R and small 3D inconsistencies in DINO features.
-The results for real videos are shown together with the results from the multi-view generation baselines in Fig.~\ref{fig:metric_comparison}.
+\paragraph{Computing lower bound .} We validate the efficacy of MEt3R by computing the lower bound that the baselines must follow.
+Intuitively, we can evaluate MEt3R on a dataset of real video sequences.
+Although they are assumed to be perfectly 3D consistent, a lower bound slightly above zero is observed, attributed to errors in point map alignment from DUSt3R~\cite{wang2023DUSt3R} and small 3D inconsistencies in DINO~\cite{caron2021emerging} features.
+The results for both multi-view generation baselines and real videos are shown in Fig.~\ref{fig:metric_comparison}.